mkness/TheCannon/README.md

 - Empirical models for stellar spectra.
 - Data-driven label transfer by supervised methods.
+- Creation of a standard-star-based chemical abundance system.
 - Model-free chemical tagging by unsupervised methods.